iterative/dvc.org/content/blog/2021-10-26-october-21-community-gems.md

 Great question about the API @dashmote!

+There are a couple different ways to handle this.

-DVC uses the credentials regular Git would use, so you either need to pass SSH keys into your Docker container and use GitHub's SSH URL.
+The first option is to pass GitHub SSH keys into your Docker container.

 The other option is to use the `https://username:token@github.com/username/repo.git` URL format when you call